Lh4355/ChefBoyardee-Game/Backlog.md

 Health/Can
 - Make can image change to be more dented (100 is default can, divy up the rest of the health can can pictures)

-Items
-- get rid of test key item
-- make it so that the dumpster fire can be put out to get the key to unlock the front door at front_porch

 Events
 - make it so every time you use the scary_highway there is a chance to lose 10-50 health
 - make it so every time you use the steep_hill there is a chance to lose 10-20 health